Sections in This Topic Include

 - Learn creative ways to make decisions and solve problems, for example, design thinking and organic problem-solving.

 - In your decision-making, aim for a consensus style where others can provide input.
 The more perspectives in a decision, the more likely the decision will be accurate and useful — or at least, the more patient those involved will be with the outcome.

 - Use the Pareto Principle, to do the first 20% of effort that generates the first 80% of results.

 - Be realistic about expectations and deadlines.
 Build-in means to make changes to plans as necessary.

 - See ambiguity as a means to more creativity and innovation because it challenges the mind to see things differently.

 - Understand principles for successful change, because there will very likely to increasing changes in how you respond to life and work.

 - Embracing Ambiguity in the Workplace (Includes Tolerance of Ambiguity Scale)

 - Tools for Dealing with Uncertainty, Ambiguity, and Paradox: Reflective Methods for Group Development

-A typical example of an ambiguous situation is where there seems to be two solutions, but they seem to contradict each other.
-For example, you believe that a problem would be solved if people were more self-empowered — but you also believe that it could be solved with the opposite: more team work.
+A typical example of an ambiguous situation is where there seem to be two solutions, but they seem to contradict each other.
+For example, you believe that a problem would be solved if people were more self-empowered — but you also believe that it could be solved with the opposite: more teamwork.
 Or, you believe that communications could be better if people listened more — but also if people were more clear when they expressed themselves.
 These situations are called polarities.
 Here’s an article that explains how you can use polarity management to address these ambiguous situations.